awsdocs/aws-encryption-sdk-docs/doc_source/python.md

 Before you install the AWS Encryption SDK for Python, be sure you have the following prerequisites\.

 **A supported version of Python**
-Python 3\.5 or later is required by the AWS Encryption SDK for Python versions 3\.0\.*x* and later\.
+Python 3\.6 or later is required by the AWS Encryption SDK for Python versions 3\.1\.0 and later\.
+Earlier versions of the AWS Encryption SDK support Python 2\.7 and Python 3\.4 and later, but we recommend that you use the latest version of the AWS Encryption SDK\.
 To download Python, see [Python downloads](https://www.python.org/downloads/)\.
-Earlier versions of the AWS Encryption SDK for Python support Python 2\.7 and Python 3\.4, but we recommend that you use the latest version of the AWS Encryption SDK\.

 **The pip installation tool for Python**
-pip is included in Python 3\.5 or later, although you might want to upgrade it\.
+pip is included in Python 3\.6 and later versions, although you might want to upgrade it\.
 For more information about upgrading or installing pip, see [Installation](https://pip.pypa.io/en/latest/installation/) in the pip documentation\.

 ## Installation<a name="python-installation"></a>